If you'll be on a work or study abroad placement in a European country, you may be eligible for an Erasmus+ grant to supplement your student loan.

 At the University:

-- the Study Abroad office looks after study abroad placements.
+- the Study Abroad office looks after study abroad placements and the staff training and teaching scheme.
 Read about study abroad placements on the Study Abroad website.

 - the Careers Centre looks after work placements abroad.
 Read about Erasmus+ work placements on the Careers Centre website.

 There is sector-wide concern about the UKs future membership of the Erasmus+ programme due to the result of the referendum to leave the European Union.
 Therefore you are encouraged to read up-to-date advice about any impact this may have on your eligibility for the Erasmus+ funding and the future of undertaking a work placement or studying at a partner university in Europe here.

 If you are studying or working abroad as an Erasmus+ student, and comply with all relevant paperwork requirements, you are eligible to receive a non-repayable Erasmus+ grant.
 This is regardless of your level of study or nationality.

 The Erasmus+ grant is awarded in addition to any student finance that you are eligible for.
 Read more about student finance on a placement abroad year on the tuition fees and loans page.